devopsgroup-io/catapult/README.md

 Catapult is controlled via Vagrant and the command line of a Developer's computer - below is a list of required software.

 1. **Vagrant**
+    * Using OS X?
+        1. Please ensure Xcode Command Line Tools are installed by running `xcode-select --install` from Terminal
+        2. Please download and install from https://www.vagrantup.com/downloads.html
+    * Using Windows?
         1. Please download and install from https://www.vagrantup.com/downloads.html
-    2. Using OSX ?
-Please ensure Xcode Command Line Tools are installed by running `xcode-select --install` from Terminal
+    * Using Linux (Debian, Ubuntu)?
+        1. Download the most recent version of Vagrant respective to your architecture from https://releases.hashicorp.com/vagrant/ by running e.g. `wget https://releases.hashicorp.com/vagrant/1.8.1/vagrant_1.8.1_x86_64.deb`
+    * Using Linux (Fedora, Red Hat, Suse)?
+        1. Download the most recent version of Vagrant respective to your architecture from https://releases.hashicorp.com/vagrant/ by running e.g. `wget https://releases.hashicorp.com/vagrant/1.8.1/vagrant_1.8.1_x86_64.rpm`
 2. **VirtualBox**
     1. Please download and install from https://www.virtualbox.org/wiki/Downloads
-3. **SourceTree**
+3. **GPG2**
+    * Using OS X?
+        1. Please download and install GPG Suite https://gpgtools.org
+    * Using Windows?
-    1. Please download and install from https://www.sourcetreeapp.com/
+        1. Please download and install Gpg4win from http://gpg4win.org/download.html
+    * Using Linux?
+        1. GPG is included in the base distribution in most cases.
+        1. If being prompted by the Passphrase GUI Agent, comment out 'use-agent' in ~/.gnupg/gpg.conf

+Having your team use the same tools is beneficial to streamlining your workflow - below is a list of recommended software tools.

+1. **SourceTree**
+    1. Using OS X or Windows?
+Download and install from https://www.sourcetreeapp.com/
-4. **Sublime Text 3**
+2. **Sublime Text 3**
     1. Please download and install from http://www.sublimetext.com/3
-5. **GPG2**
-    1. Using OSX?
-Please download and install GPG Suite https://gpgtools.org
-    2. Using Linux?
-If being prompted by the Passphrase GUI Agent, comment out 'use-agent' in ~/.gnupg/gpg.conf
-    3. Using Windows?
-Please download and install Gpg4win from http://gpg4win.org/download.html

 ## Instance Setup ##